samoylenkodmitry/s-a--m.github.io/_posts/2022-10-31-leetcode_daily.md

 Let's add `zero`'s or `one`'s one by one.
 For each current length, the resulting count is independent of all the previous additions.
 We can cache the result by the current `size` of the string.

 #### Approach
-Let's write a DFS solution, adding `zero` or `one` and counting the good strings.
+Let's write a DFS solution, adding `zero` or `one` and count the good strings.
 Then we can rewrite it to the iterative DP.
 #### Complexity
 - Time complexity: